1527 Cserni (aka Black or Nenad) Jován’s uprising

 Not much later, things turned out very bad: gradually, Cserni Jován (1492-1527) declared himself an independent Czar and he was busy creating his small country in Southern Hungary.
 A most brutal war was taking shape.
 Jován was said to be not less violent and brutal than his master, Szapolyai.
 Let us remember how mercilessly Szapolyai had put the peasant uprising of Dózsa György down in 1514.
 Later, Szapolyai was not hesitating much to have people impaled, he had even a monk executed like that.
 Peasants feared and hated him at the same time.

-Jován’s power was growing and he defeated the Hungarian-Saxon army of Lord Perényi Péter on 22 May 1527, then he began raiding and destroying south-Transylvania.
+Then, Szapolyai had enough of it and ordered Voivode Perényi to put down the uprising.
+However, Jován’s power was growing and he defeated the Hungarian-Saxon army of Lord Perényi Péter on 22 May 1527 at Tiszaszőlős, then he began raiding and destroying south Transylvania.
+They were burning and looting along the Maros River area, and they also destroyed the lands of those who were on the Habsburg king’s side.
+His men scorched the land until Szászváros (Broos, Orăștie).
 Read more about the country’s second-wealthiest oligarch, Perényi Péter here:

-In Transylvania, Jovan’s men killed many Wallachians and Saxon peasants and burghers, not just Hungarians.
+In Transylvania, Jovan’s men killed many Wallachians, Hungarians, and Saxon peasants and burghers.
 By this time, lots of Serbs had abandoned his army and returned to the Ottoman-conquered lands of Szerémség / Sirmium.
+Many of these fleeing smaller Serbian units were eliminated one by one.
 Surprisingly, those Hungarian peasants who had been fighting in Dózsa`s Peasant Uprising in 1514 against Szapolyai, now sided with him to fight the army of Jovan.
 They flocked under the flags of the very landlords who had so brutally put them down a decade ago.
 The time has come when King Ferdinand has also quit supporting Jovan.
 Unfortunately, Szapolyai lost much of his reputation before his supporters because he had not broken up with Jovan soon enough.

 Hundreds of years later, Jovan became a dividing person between Serbs and Hungarians and sadly, it has contributed to many ethnic troubles in the 19th and 20th centuries.
 Many Serbians, though, remained in either Royal Hungary or Transylvania and continued fighting against the traditional enemy, the Ottoman Empire.
 It is just too bad that similar conflicts took place after 1699 when the Turks were driven out of the kingdom: the Habsburgs had a hand in triggering those conflicts, too.